Claudio Bellini: CLAUDIO BELLINI Studio

 In 1996 Claudio Bellini founded Atelier Bellini, later renamed Claudio Bellini design+design and recently rebranded into CLAUDIO BELLINI Studio: a multidisciplinary design studio shaped by a deep understanding of the creative process.

 In 1998, his revolutionary office furniture system, TW Collection for Frezza, introduced a completely new vision to the contemporary workplace.
 From then on, his research in this field has largely contributed to anticipating behaviors and trends in the evolution of the office environment in recent decades.

 Creative director, over the years, for several international companies such as Natuzzi Italia and Fursys Group, since 2003, he has contributed significantly with his creative vision to transform Barazzoni into one of the most important Italian kitchenware companies.

-Claudio Bellini's innovative approach contributes to the creation of original and remarkable projects with world-leading companies such as Bernhardt Design, Pedrali, Walter Knoll, RH, Riva1920 and Dedon, to name a few.
+Claudio Bellini's innovative approach contributed to the creation of original projects with companies including Bernhardt Design, Pedrali, Walter Knoll, RH, Riva1920 and Dedon.